Secretary of state: Norway

+Poland

+In Poland, the ministries are staffed by secretaries of state and undersecretaries of state, commonly referred to as deputy ministers.
+Their task is to assist the Minister and replace him if necessary.

 Portugal

 In Portugal, a secretary of State (Portuguese: secretário de Estado, masculine; secretária de Estado, feminine; secretários de Estado, plural) is a junior minister, of intermediate rank between that of cabinet minister and that of under-secretary of State.
 Although having the Constitutional status of Government members, the secretaries of State do not usually participate in the Council of Ministers, unless summoned for certain meetings and, in those cases, without right to vote.
 They act merely as deputies of ministers, having only the powers delegated to them by their ministers or directly by the prime minister.

 Until the reorganization of the Portuguese Public Administration structure in 2004, it was common for a secretary of State to be in charge of a secretariat of State (secretaria de Estado), a Government department with a status below that of a ministry.
 A secretariat of State could be organized as a division of a ministry or occasionally be directly subordinate to the Prime Minister.
 For example, from 1987 to 1995, a Secretariat of State for the Culture existed directly subordinate to the Prime Minister.
-Despite this type of departament no longer officially existing in the organization of the Portuguese Government, it is still common usage for the portfolio of a secretary of State to be colloquially referred to as a "secretariat of State".
+Despite this type of department no longer officially existing in the organization of the Portuguese Government, it is still common usage for the portfolio of a secretary of State to be colloquially referred to as a "secretariat of State".

 Historically, since the 17th century, the title of "secretary of State" was used to designate the heads of the Government departments of Portugal.
-In the 19th century, the title of "minister" started to be used, the official complete title of each of the ministers becoming "minister and secretary of State of a given portfolio" until the end of the Monarchy in 1910.
+In the 19th century, the title of "minister" started to be used, the official complete title of each of the ministers becoming "minister and secretary of State" of a given portfolio until the end of the Monarchy in 1910.
 From them on, the title "minister" completely replaced that of "secretary of State" (with the exception of the brief presidential system that existed during 1918, in which the ministers were re-titled "secretaries of State").
 In 1958, the title of "secretary of State" was reintroduced to designate the then created role of a junior minister, subordinate to a cabinet minister.

+In the devolved governments of the Autonomous Regions (the Azores and Madeira), cabinet members are called "Regional Secretary" of a given portfolio (Secretário Regional), and the head of the cabinet is titled "President of the Regional Government" (Presidente do Governo Regional).